Lite SDK (Enrollment Android)

 const val ENROLLMENT_STATE_CANCELED_BY_USER = "CANCELED"

-The following table provide additional information about the possible states:
+The following table provides additional information about the possible states:

 StateDescriptionAdditional action required